natduca/quickopen/README.md

 Command Line Usage
 ================================================================================

-      nduca: ~/quickopen $ ./quickopen
+      nduca: ~/quickopen $ ./quickedit
          <brings up a GUI for a picking a file,
-          prints file picked to stdout once done>
+          opens the picked file in $EDITOR>

-If you want to do hook into your favorite editor:
+If you want to hook into your favorite editor:

       nduca: ~/quickopen $ ./quickopen search --help